syncfusion-content/aurelia-docs/Aurelia/ReportViewer/Getting-Started.md

 {% endhighlight %}

-4. Run the application and you can see the ReportViewer on the page as displayed in the following screenshot.
+4.Run the application and you can see the ReportViewer on the page as displayed in the following screenshot.

    ![](Getting-Started_images/Getting-Started_img2.png)